Skip to main content Skip to navigation

 Biography

 Dr Vishal Shah; Associate Professor, joined the School of Engineering at the University of Warwick in 2017 and is part of the PEATER group (Power Electronics Applications and Technology in Energy Research).
 He has been working in the (ultra) wide bandgap (UWBG) materials research activity and his research interests are driven by the application-led materials development.
 He has over 15 years’ experience developing semiconductor materials and technologies for numerous application areas including power electronics, quantum technology, photovoltaics, CMOS, MEMS and sensing.
-He runs the Warwick fabrication cleanroom and also the UK’s only Silicon Carbide (SiC) epitaxial facility at Warwick.
+He is the director of the Warwick Cleanroom (NanoFab-RTP) and also the UK’s only Silicon Carbide (SiC) epitaxial facility at Warwick.
 He has written 4 patents, and published 62 journal papers, 60 conference papers, five book chapters and made over 75 conference contributions, with an h-index of 20 and over 1374 citations (Google Scholar) as of November 2024.
 He is PI on a combined grant portfolio of £1.6M and CI on additional grants worth £18M.

 2017-Present: Associate Professor, School of Engineering, University of Warwick, UK